mogohichi/channel-android/README.md

  ## Setup SDK

- ### 1.dowload our SDK to your library
+ ### 1. Dowload our SDK to your library

- ### 2.add maven repositories and config library directory in your project build.gradle
+ ### 2. Add maven repositories and config library directory in your project build.gradle
    ```gradle
 allprojects {
     repositories {